 Cite: Cahill, Samara with Tonya J. Moutray and Brijraj Singh.
 2019.
-“A Banner Year: Religion at Eighteenth-Century Conferences in 2019.”
+“A Banner Year: Studying Religion and the Enlightenment in 2019.”
 Studies in Religion and the Enlightenment 1 (2): i- ix.

 Studies in Religion and Enlightenment (SRE) returns after a brief hiatus during the very busy spring and summer of 2019!
 This year was a milestone for eighteenth-century studies with the 50th Anniversary of the American Society for Eighteenth-Century Studies (ASECS) preceding the quadrennial congress of the International Society for Eighteenth-Century Studies (ISECS) in Edinburgh, Scotland.
 We at SRE believed 2019 would be an opportune year to take a snapshot of the robustness and diversity of religious content on the eighteenth-century studies conference circuit.
 This report chronologically surveys the major eighteenth-century conferences in 2019 and concludes with in-depth accounts of individual conferences by Tonya Moutray (reporting on H-WRBI) and Brijraj Singh (reporting on ISECS).